 They couldn’t even be bothered to integrate Weinstein into the final number.
 They opted to cut back and forth between ‘tragic trapped in bed forever‘ scene and ‘everyone singing and dancing on stage and being so happy!’ scene.

-And I don’t even want to get into, because there are pop culture bloggers who can do this way better than I can, the incredibly problematic characterisation of Mercedes throughout the series and in this episode in particular.
+And I don’t even want to get into the incredibly problematic characterisation of Mercedes throughout the series and in this episode in particular.
 This episode featured another ‘tee hee, we’re so bad’ moment when Mercedes said ‘ok, you just said about eight offensive things’ to Puck while he was hitting on her, and followed with ‘I’m gonna have to ask you to stop.
 I’m getting embarrassed for you.’

 No seriously.
 Go read ‘Ryan Murphy Lives in a Glass House.’

 This is a man who is outspoken about what he sees as homophobia on Newsweek’s part, but he can’t even be arsed to take the criticisms of his own show seriously.
 He mocks those criticisms openly in the show.
 And expects to be patted on the back for being just so progressive.